Arabella Churchill (charity founder)

-Arabella Spencer-Churchill (30 October 1949 – 20 December 2007) was an English charity founder, festival co-founder and fundraiser and a granddaughter of former British Prime Minister Sir Winston Churchill.
+Arabella Spencer-Churchill (30 October 1949 – 20 December 2007) was an English charity founder, festival co-founder and fundraiser.
+Rarely giving interviews, she was a focus of press attention as the granddaughter of former wartime British Prime Minister Sir Winston Churchill.

 In 1971, Churchill played a major role in the development of the Glastonbury Festival.
 In 1979, she set up the children's area of the festival and also the theatre area.
 Until her death, she ran the theatre and circus fields.
 Her duties in the 2007 festival involved the booking and management of some 1500 separate acts.
 She also founded and was the director of the Children's World charity.

-Life
+Early life

 Churchill was born in London to Randolph Churchill (son of Sir Winston Churchill) and his second wife June Osborne (daughter of Colonel Rex Hamilton Osborne), and was half-sister to Winston Churchill, who was born to Randolph Churchill and his first wife Pamela Beryl Digby, better known as Pamela Harriman.
+Her parents divorced in 1961.

-She appeared, at the age of two, in the portrait of Winston Churchill and his family which hangs in the National Portrait Gallery.
+She appeared, at the age of two, in the portrait of Winston Churchill and his family which hangs in the National Portrait Gallery (said to have been his favourite granddaughter, she was to frequently visit her grandfather at Chartwell and during his final illness in January 1965 regularly called to his house in London) In March 1954, then four-year-old Churchill appeared on the cover of Life as part of a feature on possible future spouses of then five-year-old Prince Charles.

 She went to Fritham School for Girls, where she was Head Girl, and then Ladymede school, near Aylesbury, Buckinghamshire.
-She worked at Lepra, the charity for leprosy sufferers, and then briefly at London Weekend Television.

-In March 1954, then four-year-old Churchill appeared on the cover of Life as part of a feature on possible future spouses of then five-year-old Prince Charles.
-In 1967 she was "Debutante of the Year", appeared in January UK Vogue feature "Youthquakers Face '67" photographed by Norman Parkinson, met the Kennedys and Martin Luther King Jr. in America, and was romantically linked, during 1970, with Crown Prince Carl, the future King Carl XVI Gustaf of Sweden.
+In 1967 she was "Debutante of the Year", appeared in January UK Vogue feature "Youthquakers Face '67" photographed by Norman Parkinson.

-In 1971 Churchill was invited to represent Britain at the Norfolk International Azalea Festival in Virginia, established in 1953 after NATO's Allied command was established there.
-Each year a NATO country is honoured, and invited to send a beautiful "Azalea Queen" as its ambassador.
-She refused to go, indicating in a letter she believed in the goals of the peace movement, and was horrified by the Vietnam War.
-Chased through London by a surprised press, she left instead for rural Somerset, where she helped lead the first full-scale incarnation of the Glastonbury Festival with Andrew Kerr, Thomas Crimble, Michael Eavis and many others.

-During the 1970s she embraced the alternative culture of the time, which included living for a time in a squat but later worked and lived on a farm.
-She granted a rare interview to Rolling Stone magazine.
-In 1979 Churchill and Kerr were again in charge of the festival, and from then on her administration continued alongside Eavis and Kerr, along with the founding and leading of the charity Children's World and work as a fundraiser.
+Charity, Dissent and Glastonbury

+While working as public relations trainee for the international leprosy charity Lepra, in 1969 she helped organise a charity ball at Kensington town hall for the starving children in war and famine struck Biafra.
+In 1970, a year in which reports had her romantically linked with Crown Prince Carl, the future King Carl XVI Gustaf of Sweden, she toured leper colonies in Tanzania and Zambia.